pkayokay/gumroad/README.md

 - Products
   - Users can purchase products and see them in their library.
     - One caveat is that users must sign up to purchase a product (to simplify this version of Gumroad).
-  - Users can browser the product marketplace by category.
+  - Users can browse the product marketplace by category.
 - Reviews
   - Users can leave reviews for their purchased products.
 - Emails